Awaiz16/FYP-Speed_Breaker-Detection/README.md

-MAIN GOAL:
+*MAIN GOAL:*
-Objective: The main goal is to develop a reliable system that can detect road bumps and provide timely alerts to drivers, helping to prevent accidents and improve vehicle performance over uneven terrain.
+The main goal is to develop a reliable system that can detect road bumps and provide timely alerts to drivers, helping to prevent accidents and improve vehicle performance over uneven terrain.